mattmakai/fullstackpython.com/content/pages/03-data/18-data-visualization.markdown

   and dark sides, the main characters, various bits about the Force and other data extracted from the movies.

-* [Big League Graphs](https://bigleaguegraphs.com/) presents a bunch of creative ways to view data for sports such as basketball, baseball and hockey.

 * [What do numbers look like?](https://johnhw.github.io/umap_primes/index.md.html)
   is a Python 3 dimensional visualization of millions of integers, colored by special factors such as prime and Fibonacci numbers.